 When you notice them working in their garden, do make mention of it.
 Invite them to garden when you are working in the yard.
 And if any vegetables grow to harvesting stage you will want to share them at the family dinner table giving full credit to the little gardener who grew the food.

 Our children have a separate gardening area and over the years have had many learning adventures such as weed invasions, drought, and bug attacks.
 They’ve also had many successes such as prolific flowers, sweet carrots, giant sunflowers, and an abundance of potatoes.
 However, the biggest success, in my opinion, is that come springtime, the kids are eager to get digging in their garden.
 And come fall, they are eager to share and eat their efforts.
 I can say that our children are definitely excited about gardening.
-I can only hope that their interest in tending plants grows with them.
+I can only hope that their interest in tending plants grows along with them.

 So, how will you spread the joy of gardening to your little ones?